RajveerSinghGour/rbac-backend/README.md

 ## Usage
 1. Open the application in your browser at `http://localhost:3000`.
-2. Register a new user, or log in with existing credentials.
+2. Register a new user or log in with existing credentials.
 3. Access the respective dashboard based on your assigned role:
    - Admin Dashboard: `/admin`
    - Moderator Dashboard: `/moderator`
    - User Dashboard: `/user`

+---

+## Known Issue:
+- **Login Glitch**: When logging in for the first time and clicking on the "Dashboard" option in the navbar, the app will redirect you to the login page instead of the dashboard.
+However, after refreshing the page, it works properly and redirects to the correct dashboard based on the user's role.
+This issue is under investigation.

+---

+## Dashboards Content:
+Please note that the dashboards (Admin, Moderator, User) do not contain real data and are just placeholders to demonstrate the role-based routing functionality.
+The actual dashboard content will need to be implemented based on your application’s requirements.

 ---